 - Change management skills such as the ability to manage the challenges of globalisation;

 - Partnership working and the ability to implement innovative solutions to a range of problems.

 As the workforce and the customer base become more diverse, management needs to reflect that diversity and manage it effectively.
 This requires not only sensitivity to issues such as ethnicity, culture, gender, and disability but a greater awareness of the potential for different and more creative approaches that diversity in general brings.

 There is a strong demand for management skills in Wales, with 169,500 managers and senior officials currently employed.
 (Statistics for Wales, June 2010).
 Reflecting this high level of demand, the Team Leading & Management Apprenticeship programmes have seen a steady increase in learners since their initial development and the apprenticeship is in the top ten frameworks in Wales in terms of learner numbers.

-The apprenticeship programme has been designed to provide flexible and portable qualifications, units and skills sets which meet the current and future needs of employers of all sizes and across all sectors.
+The apprenticeship programme has been designed to provide flexible and portable qualifications, units, and skills sets that meet the current and future needs of employers of all sizes and across all sectors.

 The framework has been updated to meet the changing skills needs of employers and to meet the requirements of the Specification of Apprenticeship Standards for Wales.
 It will also contribute to meeting the skills priorities for Wales by: